Creating a campus where respect isn’t optional, equity is standard, and everyone thrives.

 The University of Lynchburg is in compliance with Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination based on disability in admission, treatment, or access to or employment in its programs or activities.
 For questions regarding the University of Lynchburg’s compliance with Section 504, please contact:

-The University of Lynchburg is in compliance with the Age Discrimination Act of 1975, which prohibits discrimination on the basis of age in its programs and activities.
+The University of Lynchburg complies with the Age Discrimination in Employment Act of 1967, which prohibits discrimination based on age in its programs and activities.
 For questions regarding the University of Lynchburg’s compliance with the Age Discrimination Act, please contact: